Role of the group

 Background and achievements

-PILOT began life as the Oil and Gas Taskforce, which was created to find ways to deal with high oil prices and only expected to last for 6 months.
+PILOT began life as the Oil and Gas Taskforce, which was created to find ways to deal with low oil prices and only expected to last for 6 months.
 It met once a month during that period.
 The model worked well and as the oil price recovered, other challenges emerged.
 The group was then tasked with working on a range of significant issues affecting the prosperity and viability of the UK basin.

 After the initial period the taskforce was renamed ‘PILOT’ and it now meets twice a year.
 It is chaired by the Secretary of State for Energy & Climate Change and includes around 13 industry representatives as well as representatives from relevant government departments.